 In 1896, with its coffers swelled by public contributions, the Orphanage paid the sum of £2650 for a property known as Sunny Bank (or Sunnybank), situated in six acres of grounds on Chapel Street (now Speke Road) in the Woolton area of Liverpool.
 After the necessary conversion work had been completed, the establishment was formally opened on October 6th, 1896, by the Countess of Derby.
 Initially, the building could accommodate up to 30 children.

 Later known as the Liverpool and District Police Orphanage, then as the Liverpool City Police Orphanage, the home was closed in 1957 and the site was taken over by the Marie Curie charity for use as a nursing home.
 The Orphanage buildings were demolished in about 1993.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

-- Liverpool Archives, 3rd Floor, Central Library, William Brown Street, L3 8EW.
+- Liverpool Record Office and Local History Service, Central Library, William Brown Street, Liverpool L3 8EW.
 Has a few papers and plans and the Annual Report from 1956-57.
 No inmate records are believed to survive.

 - None identified at present.